Case Manager Playbook

 - Horizontal communication: Unlike traditional models, this is not a top-down structure.
 Each person has unique roles and makes unique contributions.
 It is important that everyone feel empowered to contribute during rounds.
 It is critical that you actively participate.
 It is important for you to contribute your ideas in order to learn and also in order to provide your patients with the best care.

 - Teamwork: All patients belong to the team, not just a single intern.
-Everyone physician on the team is expected to know the basic history and active problems of all patients.
+Every physician on the team is expected to know the basic history and active problems of all patients.
 Therefore if the intern is off for the day you should feel free to ask questions of other members of the team.
-It will be important to work with the house staff to efficiently complete the discharge forms and discharge summary so that the patients is properly handed off to the primary care physician and the appropriate support systems and contingency plans are in place.
+It will be important to work with the house staff to efficiently complete the discharge forms and discharge summary so that the patients is properly handed off to the primary care physician, long term care facility (LTAC) or skilled nursing facility (SNIF), and the appropriate support systems and contingency plans are in place.
 We all sink or swim as a team.

 When possible communicate the daily rounding schedule to the charge nurses